notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/17-Advanced-Identity.md

 ## Amazon Cognito

 - Manages identity for web and mobile application users (potentially millions)
-- Instead of creating IAM users, create users in Cognito.
-IAM users is for those users who want to access AWS directly.
+- Instead of creating IAM users, create users in Cognito because IAM users is for those users who want to access AWS directly.
-- Use Cognito when you are thinking of building a web or mobile application and you want to have a way to manage users on AWS.
+- Instead use Cognito when you are thinking of building a web or mobile application and you want to have a way to manage users on AWS.

   ![Cognito](../images/Cognito.PNG)